 Alternative spellings: Chaumes la Crème

 Chaumes is a soft cheese made in the southwest of France in the village of St Antoine, at the foothills of the French Pyrénées.
-The washed rind and soft-ripened cheese is made using ancestral methods with pasteurised cow's milk.
-The name French word Chaumes literally translates to ‘stubble’.
+The washed rind and soft-ripened cheese is made using ancestral methods using pasteurised cow's milk.
+The name Chaumes (a French word) literally translates to ‘stubble’.
 Based on the Trappist style of making cheeses, Chaumes has got an aromatic soft golden rind and a pale yellow, creamy pate.
-The smooth, supple and rather springy texture is complemented by the rich, intense and full bodied flavour of the cheese.
-Its taste can be described as complex, leaving behind a smooth and hazel-nutty aftertaste.
-The aging time for the cheese is about 4 weeks.
+The smooth, supple and rather springy texture is complemented by rich, intense and full-bodied flavour.
+Chaumes's taste can be described as complex, leaving behind a smooth and hazel-nutty aftertaste.
+The ageing time for the cheese is about 4 weeks.

-Chaumes is a favorite addition to children’s snacks and tastes tantalizing when grilled or served with crusty breads.
-A limited edition of spreadable Chaumes is also available in France, called Chaumes la Crème.
+Chaumes is a favourite addition to children’s snacks and tastes tantalizing when grilled or served with crusty pieces of bread.
+A limited-edition of spreadable Chaumes is also available in France, called Chaumes la Crème.